ApacheThunder/NTR_Launcher_Old/readme.md

-NTR Launcher - v0.9b - Apache Thunder - Original code from NitroHax but with cheat engine/menu stripped out.
+NTR Launcher (alternate build) - Apache Thunder - Original code from NitroHax but with cheat engine/menu stripped out.

 Launcher side of NitroHax without the cheat engine.
 Nothing much else to say about it. :P